M4URIC3-afk/Job_Offer_Scraping/Readme.md

 # Finding the most in-demand programming languages from Job Offers
 -----------
-This Python notebook scrapes the most recent Job Offers from a 'very well-known site' for a given job title and tells what are the most in-demand programming languages based on their occurrences.
+This Python script scrapes the most recent Job Offers from a 'very well-known site' for a given job title and tells what are the most in-demand programming languages based on their occurrences.

 It is currently set up for job offers written in French or English.
 It is currently set up to use Mozilla Firefox as a browser in order to scroll through this 'very well-known site' search page since job offers appear while scrolling.